Skip to content

 Hosted MCP server with live project context for AI coding agents

-AppHandoff's MCP server exposes over 30 tools that give AI agents structured access to API contracts, database schemas, scan results, and handoff tickets — no file scraping, no stale documentation.
+AppHandoff's MCP server exposes over 30 tools that give AI agents structured access to handoff tickets, roles, milestones, published API contracts, and deploy checks — no file scraping, no stale documentation.

 What is AppHandoff's MCP server?

 An MCP server is a service that exposes tools and resources to AI coding agents through the Model Context Protocol — the open standard originally developed by Anthropic.
-AppHandoff's hosted MCP server connects directly to your project repositories and exposes pre-analyzed context: endpoint contracts, database schemas, frontend-backend mismatches, handoff tickets, and deployment status.
+AppHandoff's hosted MCP server is the coordination surface for your project: handoff tickets with roles, milestones, agent-published API contracts, and deployment status.

-Instead of asking an agent to infer project state from raw files or Slack threads, the AppHandoff MCP server delivers machine-readable answers to the questions agents actually ask: what endpoints exist, which ones are mismatched, what tickets are open, and what changed since the last scan.
+Instead of asking an agent to infer project state from raw files or Slack threads, the AppHandoff MCP server delivers machine-readable answers to the questions agents actually ask: what tickets are open, what is assigned to which role, what contracts are published, and what shipped.

 The server is hosted — no Docker containers, no local proxies, no process to keep running.
-Connect once via OAuth or API key and every compatible agent gets immediate, scoped access to your project context.
+Connect once via OAuth and every compatible agent gets immediate, scoped access to your project context.

-• 30+ tools covering contracts, schemas, tickets, and scans
+• 30+ tools covering tickets, roles, milestones, and contracts

 • Hosted endpoint — no local server required